-The curriculum leading to the Master of Arts degree may be terminal or may be combined with Doctor of Philosophy program.
-In addition to proficiency in Spanish and English, reading knowledge in a third language is required.
-There is a general requirement of 36 graduate credit hours.
+The curriculum leading to the Master of Arts degree may be terminal or may be combined with the PhD program.
+There is a general requirement of 30 graduate credit hours.

-After completion of 30 graduate credit hours, a student must either take a basic comprehensive examination or complete a thesis/project.
-Each of these options is equivalent to six graduate credit hours.
+After completion of 27 graduate credit hours, a student must complete a thesis project equivalent to 3 graduate credit hours (SPN 588).
 Students working on a part-time basis should complete all requirements within five years after their first regular graduate registration.